-The significance of the decline of GWP-weighted ODS emissions compared to GWP-weighted emissions of the GHGs reported to UNFCCC (CO_2 , CH_4 , N_2O , HFCs, PFCs, SF6) is shown in Figure 19.
-The 35 M tonnes CO_2 -e decline in GWP-weighted ODS emissions since 1995 is significant compared to other changes in Australian GHG emissions over the same period: as discussed previously, Australian emissions of GHGs (carbon dioxide, methane, nitrous oxide, HFCs, PFCs, NF3 and SF6, including land use change emissions), as reported to UNFCCC, increased by a net 39 M tonnes CO_2 -e from 1995 to 2018.
+The significance of the decline of GWP-weighted ODS emissions compared to GWP-weighted emissions of the GHGs reported to UNFCCC (CO2, CH4, N2O, HFCs, PFCs, SF6) is shown in Figure 17.

+The 35 M tonnes CO2-e decline in GWP-weighted ODS emissions since 1995 is significant compared to other changes in Australian GHG emissions over the same period: as discussed previously, Australian emissions of UNFCCC GHGs increased by a net 25 M tonnes CO2-e from 1995 to 2019.

-Figure 19.
-Australian emissions (GWP-weighted: M tonnes CO2-e) of ODSs (Montreal Protocol species: CFCs, HCFC, halons, methyl bromide, methyl chloroform, carbon tetrachloride) and the GHGs reported to UNFCCC (carbon dioxide, methane, nitrous oxide, Kyoto Protocol synthetics: HFC, PFCs and sulfur hexafluoride), including GHG emissions due to land-use/land-use change and forestry (LULUCF).
+Figure 17.
+Australian emissions (GWP-weighted: M tonnes CO2-e) of Montreal Protocol ODSs and the GHGs reported to UNFCCC including GHG emissions due to land-use/land-use change and forestry (LULUCF).

-Figure 20 shows a comparison of global and Australian CFC, HCFC and HFC emissions in M tonnes CO_2 -e from atmospheric abundance data.
-There has been about a 71% decline in global CFC, HCFC and HFC emissions since their peak (9400 M tonnes CO_2 -e) in the late 1980s and about a 33% decline since 1995.
-There has been a corresponding 71% decline in Australian CFC, HCFC and HFC emissions since 1995 (41 M tonnes CO_2 -e).
+Figure 18 shows a comparison of global and Australian CFC, HCFC and HFC emissions in M tonnes CO2-e from atmospheric abundance data.
+There has been about a 74% decline in global CFC, HCFC and HFC emissions since their peak (9400 M tonnes CO2-e) in the late 1980s and about a 39% decline since 1995.
+There has been a corresponding 73% decline in Australian CFC, HCFC and HFC emissions since 1995 (39 M tonnes CO2-e).
 Australian ODS emissions are typically about 0.5% to 1% of global emissions.
-In 2018, global CFC, HCFC and HFC emissions are similar in their climate impact (33%, 27%, 39%), whereas in Australia HFC emissions have become dominant (55%) with CFCs at 35% and HCFCs at 10%.
-Global CFC, HCFC and HFC emissions have been about 2400-2700 M tonnes CO_2 -e since 2004.
+In 2019, global CFC, HCFC and HFC emissions contribute 25%, 29% and 46% respectively, with HFCs clearly dominant.
+In Australia HFC emissions have also become dominant (59%) with CFCs at 32% and HCFCs at 9%.
+Global CFC, HCFC and HFC emissions have been about 2400-2700 M tonnes CO2-e since 2004.

-Figure 20.
+Figure 18.
 Global (since 1978) and Australian (since 1995) CFC, HCFC and HFC emissions (M tonne CO_2 -e).

-The total ODS global emissions for the Montreal Protocol ODSs (CFCs, HCFCs, halons, methyl chloroform, carbon tetrachloride and methyl bromide) in ODP tonnes are shown in Figure 21, together with the global atmospheric concentration data for these species expressed as equivalent chlorine.
-The combined global emissions of the Montreal Protocol ODSs peaked at 1,446 k tonnes in the late 1980s, declining at 10% per year from 1990 to 2000 and then 2.6% per year from 2000 to 2018, to reach 304 tonnes in 2018.
+The total ODS global emissions for the Montreal Protocol ODSs in ODP tonnes are shown in Figure 19, together with the global atmospheric concentration data for these species expressed as equivalent chlorine.
+The combined global emissions of the Montreal Protocol ODSs peaked at 1,446 k tonnes in the late 1980s, declining at 10% per year from 1990 to 2000 and then 2.8% per year from 2000 to 2019, to reach 260 k tonnes in 2019.

-The total global concentrations of ODSs, expressed as equivalent chlorine (Figure 21), peaked later in the mid-1990s at 4.05 ppb, declining slowly (24 ppt per year) to 3.5 ppb by 2018, this slow decline resulting largely from the long (50-100+ years) lifetimes for carbon tetrachloride and CFCs in the atmosphere.
+The total global concentrations of ODSs, expressed as equivalent chlorine (Figure 19), peaked later in the mid-1990s at 4.05 ppb, declining slowly (24.7 ppt per year) to 3.5 ppb by 2019, this slow decline resulting largely from the long (50-100+ years) lifetimes for carbon tetrachloride and CFCs in the atmosphere.

-Figure 21.
-Global emissions (ODP tonnes) of the Montreal Protocol ODSs and global equivalent chlorine (ppt), both derived from AGAGE data (Fraser et al. 2014a; Rigby et al. 2014 and subsequent updates) using the 12-box AGAGE model.
-For methyl bromide, pre-1998 emissions are scaled to post-1998 from global atmospheric concentrations, 1978-2018.
+Figure 19.
+Global emissions (ODP tonnes) of the Montreal Protocol ODSs and global equivalent chlorine (ppt), both derived from AGAGE data.
+For methyl bromide, pre-1998 emissions are scaled to post-1998 from global atmospheric concentrations..